The cause of anorexia nervosa is believed to be multifactorial with psychological, environmental, and biological factors believed to all play a role.

-There are several influences from the surrounding environment that can have an impact on the likelihood of an individual to be affected by anorexia nervosa.
+There are several influences from the surrounding environment that can have an impact on the likelihood that an individual will be affected by anorexia nervosa.

 Likely as a result of these idealizations places on the female gender, young women are more likely to be affected by the disorder than men.
-Interestingly, men who identify as homosexual or transgender are at an increased risk of anorexia than heterosexual men.
+Interestingly, men who identify as homosexual or transgender are also at an increased risk of anorexia as compared to heterosexual men.

 Pressure to conform to an idealized body image can also have an impact on the health of an individual and increase their risk of being affected by anorexia nervosa.
 For example, people who work or participate in activities such as dancing or athletic sports face more pressure to keep their body shape in line with the accepted standards.